 If you use advertising or promotional materials to attract customers to your restaurant, food truck, catering business, or other food service business, you’ll want to make sure your insurance includes this protection.

 While general liability insurance covers many common risks faced by any food service business, it does not provide complete protection.
-Owners of restaurants, delis, catering businesses, and other food businesses should also consider:
+Owners of restaurants, bars, delis, catering businesses, and other food businesses should also consider:

 Business owner’s policy: This policy combines general liability insurance with commercial property insurance, typically at a discount.
 It protects against accidents involving customers and damage to your business property.